This is truly one of the most nefarious examples of how scammers will stoop to nothing to target the most vulnerable among us.

 On the other side of foreclosure fraud, you have criminals who take advantage of areas containing lots of unoccupied foreclosed properties.
 They forge documents to make themselves appear to own them, then hire property managers and find rental tenants.
 The scammers collect the rent but don’t pay the property managers.
 Eventually, the authorities catch on, but the con man is long gone.
 The renters end up evicted and the property managers never get paid.

-If you’ve been the victim of foreclosure fraud, contact the fund recovery experts at MyChargeBack today for a free consultation.
+If you think you’ve been the victim of a foreclosure scam, contact the fund recovery experts at MyChargeBack.